 Acceptable types of experience: Hands-on experience with dogs and horses is preferred, including in a riding school, livery/competition/rehabilitation yard, commercial/hunt kennels, grooming parlours or a hydrotherapy centre.
 Time in the 'in-patient' area of a veterinary practice or with a veterinary physiotherapist/chiropractor/osteopath will also give a useful insight.
 Having sole responsibility for a horse can also count towards a proportion of the experience required.
 For offer making purposes, we will only consider work experience that has taken place in the period 2 years immediately before the course start date (so if you are applying for September 2018 entry, we will not consider experience gained before September 2016); this is to ensure that you have recent experience on the most up to date practices and procedures.

-Further information: All applicants must have at least 2 weeks recent hands-on experience working with horses and dogs before they can be considered for interview.
-It is the responsibility of the student to provide the evidence of the experience when requested.
+Further information: It is the responsibility of the student to provide the evidence of the experience when requested.
 This evidence must include a reference from each placement on letter headed paper.

 While the area of veterinary physiotherapy is quite specialised, it may seem hard to find work experience, however, we accept a wide range of experience provided that it is hands-on with animals.
-NAVP has a list of members who may be able to help with some experience however, bear in mind that these are often small businesses and may not have the capacity to help, partly due to insurance restrictions.
-The yellow pages is a good place to also look for local animal based businesses.
+NAVP has a list of member who may be able to help with some experience however, bear in mind that these are often small businesses and may not have the capacity to help, partly due to insurance restrictions.
 It is important to do some research when applying for experience and ensure you explain what your career aspirations are and to stress that it is part of a university course application.
-Due to the high numbers requiring experience it is important to stand out and make a good impression.

 We recommend that you collate information and references in relation to your work experience and build up a portfolio to demonstrate what you have done.
 We would advise all applicants, where possible, to obtain references on letter headed paper at the point the experience is completed so you have a full record of the depth and breadth of experience obtained.